awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 **Store your application component document in Amazon S3**

 You can use Amazon S3 as a repository for the YAML application component document you created in a prior section, and all of its dependencies\.
-Follow these steps to store your AWS TOE application component source document and dependencies:
+Follow these steps to store your AWSTOE application component source document and dependencies:

 1.